-Here is segment we've had many requests for and so we post it again as we as we approach the Thanksgiving holiday.
-Happy Thankgiving everyone !
+Here is segment we’ve had many requests for and so we post it again as we as we approach the Thanksgiving holiday.
+Happy Thanksgiving everyone!

 The feeling of gratitude is a powerful sense of appreciative awe that results from realizing that, in spite of the many difficulties and risks, life is filled with wonderful moments of joy and love.
 Often the inability to experience sincere gratitude is a sign that one’s perspective on life is out of kilter.
 For some, life has become common place and is taken for granted.
 Good things are just expected to happen while the thought or failure or pain is ignored.
 For others, the opposite extreme is true.
 Life is dominated by loss and trauma and the possibility of real joy seems remote and positive experiences are overlooked or discounted.

 Giving thanks is not simply an emotional expression.
-It is also a spiritual affirmation of life itself ;an affirmation of of hope over despair and an affirmation of good over evil.
+It is also a spiritual affirmation of life itself; an affirmation of hope over despair and an affirmation of good over evil.
 We give thanks not simply for the good moments but for the belief that life itself is good.

 5 Tips to Regain Perspective and Deepen your Sense of Gratitude.